adlihidayat/messendger-app/README.md

 1. Login using Google or Github Account
 2. Go to Add Friend Page and Search friend by its email
-3. Go back to chat app, and choose added friend to start a chat
+3. Go back to chat page, and choose added friend to start a chat
 4. Start chatting with your friend and have a good time enjoying this website!